MansM/vagrant-localansible-base/readme.md

 in the VM you find your files in /vagrant

-in the Vagrantfile you can change the amount of output of ansible by adding up to vvvv
+in the Vagrantfile you can change the amount of output:
 ```
 ansible.verbose = "v"
 up to